arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 To configure the usage of encrypted TLS to communicate with the LDAP server the following options are available:

-  - `--ldap.tls` The main switch to active TLS. can either be `true` (use TLS) or `false` (do not use TLS).
+  - `--ldap.tls`: The main switch to active TLS. can either be `true` (use TLS) or `false` (do not use TLS).
 It is switched off by default.
 If you switch this on and do not use the `ldaps` protocol via the [LDAP URL](#ldap-urls), then ArangoDB will use the `STARTTLS` protocol to initiate TLS.
 This is the recommended approach.
-  - `--ldap.tls-version` the minimal TLS version that ArangoDB should accept.
+  - `--ldap.tls-version`: the minimal TLS version that ArangoDB should accept.
       Available versions are `1.0`, `1.1` and `1.2`.
 The default is `1.2`.
 If
       your LDAP server does not support Version 1.2, you have to change this setting.
-  - `--ldap.tls-cert-check-strategy` strategy to validate the LDAP server certificate.
+  - `--ldap.tls-cert-check-strategy`: strategy to validate the LDAP server certificate.
 Available strategies are `never`, `hard`, `demand`, `allow` and `try`.
 The default is `hard`.
-  - `--ldap.tls-cacert-file` A file path to one or more (concatenated) certificate authority certificates in PEM format.
+  - `--ldap.tls-cacert-file`: A file path to one or more (concatenated) certificate authority certificates in PEM format.
       As default no file path is configured.
 This certificate is used to validate the server response.
-  - `--ldap.tls-cacert-dir` A directory path to certificate authority certificates in [c_rehash](https://www.openssl.org/docs/man1.0.2/apps/c_rehash.html) format.
+  - `--ldap.tls-cacert-dir`: A directory path to certificate authority certificates in [c_rehash](https://www.openssl.org/docs/man1.0.2/apps/c_rehash.html) format.
 As default no directory path is configured.